Roundworms in dogs: A comprehensive guide

 • Through breast milk

-• By eating infested rodents
+• By eating infected rodents

 • Through contact with contaminated feces or soil